Yoctol/bottender/docs/channel-line-handling-events.md

 ## Handling Events with Router

-Bottender includes a bunch of helpers to route within your LINE or multi-platform application.
+Bottender includes a bunch of helpers to route within your LINE or multi-platform app.
 To learn more about how to use those LINE particular routes with router, check out [LINE Routing](channel-line-routing.md).